The Sir Benfro (Pembrokeshire) islands, West Wales

 Castell Dolbadarn,

-Anglesey (along with Holy Island and Llanddwyn Island) can be reached by road from Bangor, 3 miles (5 km) away over the Menai Bridge; or Anglesey has a railway station, Holyhead.
+Getting there: Ynys Môn (along with Ynys Gybi and Ynys Llanddwyn) can be reached by road from Bangor, 3 miles (5 km) away over the Menai Bridge; or Ynys Môn has a railway station in Caergybi (Holyhead).

 Discovery our disabled friendly rib